 10 Fun Things To Do In Durban: Durban Attractions

 That leaves us with the big question: What are some of the best places to visit in Durban?
-With so many things to do and places to see, these activities in Durban will keep you running around and exploring for the remainder of your stay.
+With so many things to do and places to see, it is no surprise that many tourists fly to Durban with the expectation to enjoy a wide range of indoor and outdoor activities in Durban.

 Take A Trip To Mini Town

 If you want to see a mini-version of Durban’s favourite landmarks, you should take a trip down to Mini Town.
 Both kids and grownups will love this, so get ready to say cheese and strike a pose.

 Mini models of the harbour, the airport (complete with mini airplanes), and the rail network with running train is a fun family activity.
 So get yourself acquainted by visiting the mini Durban version first.
 One of the most unique things to do in Durban!

 Faith 47, famous African street artist, chose Warwick Junction to feature six new striking murals.
 The murals feature local traders at the market.
 She wanted to celebrate the cultural vibrancy of the area and the Warwick Market.

 These murals celebrate informal trading and the people dedicating their lives to selling arts and crafts, beadwork, and food at the market.

 Head down there to see the striking street art created by Faith 47 and stroll around the market to engage with traders and buy local arts and crafts.